-Ramon: I like the versatility of the studies.
+Ramon: I liked the versatility of the studies.
 Since Technical Directing is an incredibly large and sometimes not clearly defined field, there are always new things to learn.
-Even among us TD students, everyone does completely different things.
+Even among TD students, everyone does completely different things.
 I'm mainly interested in topics like realistic people, 3D scanning and real-time rendering.

-What's your study routine like?
+What was your study routine like?

 Any advice for people interested in applying at Animationsinstitut?